conan-io/docs/getting_started.rst

 requirements and options is saved.

 It is very important to understand the installation process.
-When a ``conan install`` command is issued, it will use some settings, specified in the command line or taken from the defaults in ``<userhome>/.conan/profiles/default`` file.
+When a ``conan install`` command is issued, it will use some settings, specified on the command line or taken from the defaults in ``<userhome>/.conan/profiles/default`` file.

 .. image:: images/install_flow.png
    :height: 400 px